CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Quick-start.rst

 **Tertiary analysis workflow (includes Tertiary analysis)**

-1. For the "Single-cell RNA-seq tertiary analysis" workflow, you would either run it after the Primary Analysis workflow and use the Loom dataset (please refer to `this <https://galaxy-tutorial.readthedocs.io/en/latest/Tertiary%20analysis/Importing%20data/Importing%20count%20data%20from%20Primary%20Analysis.html>`_ page) or run it on your own dataset (please refer to `this <https://galaxy-tutorial.readthedocs.io/en/latest/Tertiary%20analysis/Importing%20data/Importing%20example%20data%20for%20running%20Tertiary%20Analysis.html>`_ page)
+1. For the "Single-cell RNA-seq tertiary analysis" workflow, you would either run it after the Primary Analysis workflow and use the Loom dataset (please refer to `this <https://galaxy-tutorial.readthedocs.io/en/latest/Tertiary%20analysis/Importing%20data/Importing%20count%20data%20from%20Primary%20Analysis.html>`_ page) or run it on your dataset (please refer to `this <https://galaxy-tutorial.readthedocs.io/en/latest/Tertiary%20analysis/Importing%20data/Importing%20example%20data%20for%20running%20Tertiary%20Analysis.html>`_ page)
-2. Navigate to the workflows tab, and select the Run button for the “Single-cell RNA-seq tertiary Analysis” workflow to open the workflow and choose the dataset that you would like to use
+2. Navigate to the workflows tab and select the Run button for the “Single-cell RNA-seq tertiary Analysis” workflow to open the workflow and choose the dataset that you would like to use
-3.
+3. If you have completed the “Single-cell RNA-seq Primary analysis” workflow, you now have the filters you want to implement for the "Single-cell RNA-seq tertiary analysis" workflow.
+Examine the plots from the primary analysis workflow and decide the filtering parameters you wish to use for the tertiary analysis.
+This part is essential to carry out the QC part of the single-cell RNA-seq analysis
+4. There are three filters to be used when carrying out QC in single-cell RNA-seq analysis - UMI, features, and percent of mitochondrial counts.
+You can also filter depending on the number of cells.
+Default filtering is applied for each.
+5. The